-The whole purpose of search engine optimization is to increase traffic, and of course we know that top rankings in Google results produce more traffic.
+The whole purpose of search engine optimization is to increase traffic, and of course, we know that top rankings in Google results produce more traffic.
 But how many of us, when searching for a product online, end up in Google’s “Shopping” results?

-Often times, especially when your search query includes the word “buy,” the Shopping results for “motocross helmet” (for example) will show up in Google’s main Web search result, which conveniently allows shoppers to view a large selection of the product they want from various websites.
+Often, mainly when your search query includes the word “buy,” the Shopping results for “motocross helmet” (for example) will show up in Google’s main Web search result, which conveniently allows shoppers to view a large selection of the product they want from various websites.

 Google Base, aka Google Product/Shopping Results, provides shoppers with an easy way to find what they want and compare prices.
-And with the Shopping results often out-ranking the product’s own brand, it is obvious why getting your products listed here should be a top priority of all sites with product to sell.
+And with the Shopping results often out-ranking the product’s brand, it is obvious why getting your products listed here should be a top priority of all sites with a product to sell.
 “But how exactly are these rankings achieved?” you might ask.
 Well, while you may think tradition SEO will work, internet marketing strategists would agree that Google’s organic search and Google’s shopping search results have little in common.